drorseltzer/doubleuc/readme.md

 but, the use of multiple frameworks under the same app has increased and still is.

-big and complex components are most likely will be build on top of smaller components that are also built from smaller components, what if we need to migrate, update and maintain across different frameworks?
+big and complex state managed components are most likely will be build on top of smaller components that are also built from smaller components, what if we need to migrate, update and maintain across different frameworks?

 if we can break down our smallest blocks in the chain - the ones without too much state managing or much logic - a pure